Skip to content

 node /absolute/path/to/easyeda_mcp/dist/index.js

-4. Install the EasyEDA Pro Extension
+3. Load the EasyEDA Pro Extension

 In EasyEDA Pro:

-1. import or load the packaged extension
+1. import the packaged extension from build/dist

 2. enable external interaction permission